kevindeasis/awesome-ui/README.md

 # Awesome-UI
+> A curated list of awesome UI/UX, and Design
-Resource for UI / UX curated list for everything related to UI and UX.
-Feel free to do a pull request
+Resource for everything related to UI / UX.
+Contributions are welcome, just do a pull request!

 # Medium
 [The medium blog post is here](https://medium.com/free-stuff/500-curated-design-to-learn-ui-ux-resource-list-2ca7c857adbd#.pup0ub371)